-- Visualize 3D objects and draw them in 2D, both by sketching and through the use of computer-aided drafting software; produce a complete set of drawings sufficient to manufacture a part, including dimensions and tolerances. - Solve engineering problems through computer modeling, employing an engineering computer language such as Matlab. - Design a rigid structure such as a bridge, determining forces in each part of the structure.
-Determine the weight and location of the structure's center of gravity. - Design a dynamic system such as a piston or linkage and compute forces, accelerations, and speeds of all components of the system. - Select an appropriate material for manufacturing a part or product and determine the appropriate material processing techniques to produce the part.
-Justify the choice of material on the basis of macroscopic mechanical properties as well as microstructure.

-- Determine the DC and steady-state AC voltages and currents everywhere in an electric circuit composed of passive components. - Model vibrating systems using systems of 2nd order differential equations.
+- · Visualize 3D objects and draw them in 2D, both by sketching and through the use of computer-aided drafting software; produce a complete set of drawings sufficient to manufacture a part, including dimensions and tolerances. - · Solve engineering problems through computer modeling, employing an engineering computer language such as Matlab. - · Design a rigid structure such as a bridge, determining forces in each part of the structure.
+Determine the weight and location of the structure's center of gravity. - · Design a dynamic system such as a piston or linkage and compute forces, accelerations, and speeds of all components of the system. - · Select an appropriate material for manufacturing a part or product and determine the appropriate material processing techniques to produce the part.
+Justify the choice of material on the basis of macroscopic mechanical properties as well as microstructure. - Determine the DC and steady-state AC voltages and currents everywhere in an electric circuit composed of passive components. - · Model vibrating systems using systems of 2nd order differential equations.

-Certificate e nequirements.
+, noquinointon

-Course Title Units
+Title L Jnits

-CHEM 141 General Chemistry I 5
+General Chemistry I 5

-ENGR 100 Introduction to Engineering and
+Introduction to Engineering and

 Design 4

-ENGR 119 Basic Engineering CAD 3
+Basic Engineering CAD 3

-or

-CADD 120 Introduction to Computer-Aided
+Introduction to Computer-Aided

 Drafting and Design 3

-ENGR 120 Engineering Computer Application ons 3
+Engineering Computer Application ns 3

-ENGR/CADD 125 3D Solid Modeling 3
+3D Solid Modeling 3

-ENGR 200 Engineering Mechanics-Statics 3
+Engineering Mechanics-Statics 3

-ENGR 220 Engineering Mechanics-Dynamic cs 3
+Engineering Mechanics-Dynamic s 3

-ENGR 260 Engineering Materials 3
+Engineering Materials 3

-MATH 180 Analytic Geometry and Calculus 1 5
+Analytic Geometry and Calculus I 5

+Title L General Chemistry I Introduction to Engineering and Design Basic Engineering CAD Introduction to Computer-Aided Drafting and Design Engineering Computer Application 3D Solid Modeling Engineering Mechanics-Statics Engineering Mechanics-Dynamic Engineering Materials
-MATH 280 Analytic Geometry and Calculus II 4

-PHYC 190 Mechanics and Heat 5

-Total Required 41
+MATH 280 Analytic Geometry and Calculus II 4 PHYC 190 Mechanics and Heat Total Required 41

 Students who complete the certificate requirements above qualify for a Certificate in Mechanical and Aerospace Engineering.
-An official request must be filled with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.
+An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.